-Both Alternatives B and C establish a vision for the desired future condition of LUP lands while still honoring existing management plans.
-A few strategic land exchanges within the LUP project area are proposed that would benefit both the state and the purpose for which LUP lands were designated by President Franklin Roosevelt by Executive Order in 1942.
-These include exchanging LUP lands out of

-Hayes Lake State Park, exchanging some red pine plantations with the state for ecologically sensitive areas, and consolidating LUP ownership of yellow birch stands on the north shore of Upper Red Lake.
-An area containing 4,477 acres of LUP lands in the Spina area within the Red Lake WMA has been identified as containing wilderness area values and characteristics.
-Both Alternatives B and C propose to manage the area to retain these wilderness area values and characteristics (see pages 151-152 and 219 {Objective 2.8]).
+The CCMP establishes a vision for the desired future condition of LUP lands while still honoring existing management plans.
+A few strategic land exchanges within the LUP project area are proposed that would benefit both the State and the purpose for which LUP lands were designated by President Franklin Roosevelt by Executive Order in 1942.
+These include exchanging LUP lands out of Hayes Lake State Park, exchanging some red pine plantations and some gravel pits with the State for ecologically sensitive areas, and consolidating LUP ownership of yellow birch stands on the north shore of Upper Red Lake.
+An area containing 4,477 acres of LUP lands in the Spina area within the Red Lake Wildlife Management Area (WMA) has been identified as containing wilderness values and characteristics.
+Under the CCMP we will manage the area to retain these wilderness values and characteristics.